genomic-medicine-sweden/poppy/docs/intro.md

 # Introduction

-An introduction to Twist DNA Hematology pipeline
+Twist DNA Hematology is a Snakemake pipeline used for analysing hybrid capture short-read sequencing data from the [Genomic Medicine Sweden](https://genomicmedicine.se/en/) myeloid gene panels.